-In the \textbf{EWV} scenario, the contribution from $\boldsymbol{a\mu\mu}$ interaction is negligible, while in the \textbf{EWP} scenario, there are both $\boldsymbol{aVV'}$ and $\boldsymbol{a\mu\mu}$ interactions in $\mu^{+}\mu^{-}\rightarrow\nu_\mu a\overline{\nu_\mu}$, but only $\boldsymbol{a\mu\mu}$ interaction in $\mu^{-}p\rightarrow\nu_{\mu}aj$ process.
+In the \textbf{EWV} scenario, the contribution from $\boldsymbol{a\mu\mu}$ interaction is negligible, while in the \textbf{EWP} scenario, there are both $\boldsymbol{aVV'}$ and $\boldsymbol{a\mu\mu}$ interactions in $\mu^{+}\mu^{-}\rightarrow\nu_\mu a\overline{\nu_\mu}$.
 The cross sections have no obvious change with the center-of-mass energy increase in the \textbf{EWP} scenario due to the lack of energy enhancement effect.
-Lastly, the cross sections in \textbf{EWV} scenario are more than six orders of magnitude larger than those in \textbf{EWP} scenario for both $\mu^{+}\mu^{-}\rightarrow\nu_{\mu} a\overline{\nu_{\mu}}$ and $\mu^{-}p\rightarrow\nu_{\mu}aj$ processes in Fig.~\ref{fig:ALP_Xsec}.
+Lastly, the cross sections in the \textbf{EWV} scenario are more than six orders of magnitude larger than those in the \textbf{EWP} scenario for $\mu^{+}\mu^{-}\rightarrow\nu_{\mu} a\overline{\nu_{\mu}}$ process in Fig.~\ref{fig:ALP_Xsec}.
 This is because there is $\boldsymbol{aW\mu\nu}$ interaction in the \textbf{EWV} scenario, but not in the \textbf{EWP} scenario, and this interaction contributes to almost the entire cross-section amount in the \textbf{EWV} scenario.
-Therefore, these two processes are powerful to distinguish $\mu$ALPs in the \textbf{EWV} scenario from the \textbf{EWP} scenario.
+Therefore, this process is powerful to distinguish $\mu$ALPs in the \textbf{EWV} scenario from the \textbf{EWP} scenario.